balena-io/docs/pages/deployment.md

 ## Basics

-In order to deploy code to your devices you must first ensure they are correctly connected to a Resin.io application.
+In order to deploy code to your devices you must first ensure they are correctly connected to a resin.io application.
 See the
 [Getting Started Guide][getting-started] for details.

-Then simply add your resin endpoint to your [git][git] repository via `git remote add resin [application endpoint]`.
+Then simply add your resin.io endpoint to your [git][git] repository via `git remote add resin.io [application endpoint]`.

 Whenever you subsequently need to push code to your devices, simply run `git push resin master`.